Jia Xu, Ph.D., Principal Investigator

 Email: xuj@uab.edu

 Jia received his Ph.D. from the University of Texas-M.D.
 Anderson Cancer Center and Health Sciences Center at Houston.
-During his Ph.D. he studied molecular mechanisms for a long-standing puzzle of TGF-β switching from tumor suppressor in pre-malignant cells to metastasis promoter in cancer cells with Dr. Dihua Yu.
+During his Ph.D., he studied molecular mechanisms underlying a long-standing puzzle: how TGF-β switches from a tumor suppressor in pre-malignant cells to a metastasis promoter in cancer cells, with Dr. Dihua Yu.
 He then pursued his postdoctoral training in the laboratory of Dr. Ramon Parsons at the Icahn School of Medicine at Mount Sinai, during which he worked on targeting the PI3K/AKT pathway in cancer and investigating the novel function of PTEN-Long.
-He is now leading a research group to investigate how oncogenic signaling pathways regulate mitosis programs and cancer development.
+He now leads a research group investigating how oncogenic signaling pathways regulate mitotic programs and cancer development.
+We are also interested in the epigenetic mechanism of breast cancer lineage plasticity and heterogeneity.

 Selected Honors and Awards